“Music is a higher revelation than all wisdom and philosophy.” – Ludwig van Beethoven

 There’ll be nobody to correct you if you make a mistake and you might pick up a number of bad drumming habits.

-On the other hand, reading a book on the history of jazz could really complement your drum lessons and give you a better understanding of the drums.
+On the other hand, reading a book on the history of jazz could really complement your drum lessons london (or elsewhere) and give you a better understanding of the drums.

 It might be better to choose a single method rather than jumping between several as you’ll run the risk of getting lost and not learning the basics effectively.
 That said, you should use a variety of resources.
 A book on drumming is a good place to start but you should also use CDs, DVDs, lessons, and video tutorials, etc.